Roger Jardine: Public sector and policy work

 After returning to South Africa in 1992, Jardine worked as the National Coordinator of Science and Technology Policy for the African National Congress (ANC).
 In 1995, the Government appointed him director-general of South Africa's Department of Arts, Culture, Science and Technology at the age of 29.
 His responsibilities included reviewing science councils and addressing funding issues.
 Jardine has been vocal against corruption and leadership issues in South African politics and has spoken at the University of Witwatersrand (Wits) Business School.

 Corporate leadership

 In September 2025, Jardine was appointed to the board of Old Mutual as independent non-executive director.

-Jardine first transitioned into the private sector, serving as CEO of Kagiso Media, Aveng Group, and Primedia.
+Jardine first transitioned into the private sector, as CEO of Kagiso Media, Aveng Group, and Primedia.
 He was the chairperson of FirstRand, a financial institution that offers a range of financial services in South Africa and other African countries, between April 2018 and November 2023.

 He stepped down from FirstRand in November 2023, and announced at the time "he wishes to explore options to best serve South Africa and this will require his full attention".